HRT After Age 60

 Additional workup for women who want to start HRT after age 60 (or more than 10 years after last period):

-It is important to assess your risk for blood clots, which can lead to stroke and heart attack.
-Unfortunately, the necessary screening tests listed below are not covered by insurance.
-They generally cost around $60-$120 each.
+Unfortunately, the necessary imaging test listed below (CT scan) is not covered by insurance.
+It generally costs around $60-$150.
 We can provide the prescriptions for these tests for a small fee, or you can request them from your primary care doctor before joining Bloom.
-Some states do not require a prescription to get the test.
+Some states do not require a prescription to get the test or include the prescription in the cost of the test.
 Check with the testing facility first.

-• Coronary Calcium CT Scan
+• Coronary Calcium CT Scan ($60-$120)

 • Known heart disease